YoteZip/LinuxCrackingBible/DRM/Uplay-r1/defeating_uplay_r1.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Uplay r1 DRM on a copy of Assassin's Creed IV - Black Flag.
-This game is easy to source via cs.rin's SCS (thread ID `55902`), and uses Uplay r1 and Steamworks API for protection.
+This game is easy to source via cs.rin's Main Forum (thread ID `63150`), or you can follow along with your own UplayR1-protected game.
+Assassin's Creed IV - Black Flag uses Uplay r1 and Steamworks API for protection.

 1. Source "Assassin's Creed IV - Black Flag" and extract it to your workspace